Frequently Asked Questions

 Our research programs include Molecular Oncology & Drug Discovery; Immunology; Experimental Therapeutics; Cancer Epidemiology; and Health Outcomes and Behavior.
 The Center’s research programs are grouped under four established divisions that were approved by the National Cancer Institute with the award of the Center’s NCI Cancer Center Support Grant Renewal in 2000 and NCI Comprehensive Cancer Center status.
 Moffitt is also the site of the National Functional Genomics Center funded by the U.S. Department of Defense.

-A toll-free telephone service Moffitt offers is staffed by registered nurses who can talk to patients or family members about specific cancers and their treatments as well as clinical trials at Moffitt and elsewhere.
-Call 1-888-MOFFITT (1-888-663-3488) or use the online form.
+A toll-free telephone service Moffitt offers to help patients or family members get answers to their questions about specific cancers and their treatments as well as information on clinical trials at Moffitt.
+Call 1-888-663-3488 or use the online form.